 A quantitative cybersecurity risk assessment is a systematic process of evaluating risks arising from threats.
 There are many frameworks and methodologies for conducting such a risk assessment.

-Today, many in the industry including Fractional CISO use the NIST CSF framework for evaluating an organization.
-It provides a flexible tool set for evaluating current state and setting a roadmap for future state.
+Today, many in the industry, including Fractional CISO, use the NIST CSF framework for evaluating an organization.
+It provides a flexible toolset for evaluating the current state and setting a roadmap for the future state.

 Fractional CISO has a quantitative method for understanding your organization’s risk profile.
-Our risk assessment display the results in an unambiguous manner.
-There is no doubt on where the organization should focus to reduce institutional cybersecurity risk.
+Our QuantiShield quantitative risk assessment displays the results in an unambiguous manner.
+There is no doubt about where the organization should focus to reduce institutional cybersecurity risk.

 Executive management in your organization is used to responding to all sorts of risks.
 Our methodology measures risk in dollars and probability.
-By presenting the results in percentages and dollars, you can make appropriate risk based decisions.
-It becomes much easier to decide what should you should remediate and in what order.
+By presenting the results in percentages and dollars, you can make appropriate risk-based decisions.
+It becomes much easier to decide what you should remediate and in what order.

 If you are struggling to decide which cybersecurity projects deserve investment, then we can help you solve your problem.
 You will find our quantitative cybersecurity risk assessment to be a valuable tool to make better decisions.